-1. Applicability of Part 200 Uniform Requirements
+2. Applicability of Part 200 Uniform Requirements

 The Uniform Administrative Requirements, Cost Principles, and Audit Requirements in 2 C.F.R.
-Part 200, as adopted and supplemented by the Department of Justice (DOJ) in 2 C.F.R.
-Part 2800 (together, the "Part 200 Uniform Requirements") apply to this 2016 award from the Office of Justice Programs (OJP).
+Part 200, as adopted and supplemented by DOJ in 2 C.F.R.
+Part 2800 (together, the "Part 200 Uniform Requirements") apply to this FY 2017 award from OJP.

 The Part 200 Uniform Requirements were first adopted by DOJ on December 26, 2014.
-If this 2016 award supplements funds previously awarded by OJP under the same award number (e.g., funds awarded in 2014 or earlier years), the Part 200 Uniform Requirements apply with respect to all funds under that award number (regardless of the award date, and regardless of whether derived from the initial award or a supplemental award) that are obligated on or after the acceptance date of this 2016 award.
+If this FY 2017 award supplements funds previously awarded by OJP under the same award number (e.g., funds awarded during or before December 2014), the Part 200 Uniform Requirements apply with respect to all funds under that award number (regardless of the award date, and regardless of whether derived from the initial award or a supplemental award) that are obligated on or after the acceptance date of this FY 2017 award.

-For more information and resources on the Part 200 Uniform Requirements as they relate to OJP awards and subawards ("subgrants"), see the Office of Justice Programs (OJP) website at: http://ojp.gov/funding/UniformGuidance.htm.
+For more information and resources on the Part 200 Uniform Requirements as they relate to OJP awards and subawards ("subgrants"), see the OJP website at https://ojp.gov/funding/Part200UniformRequirements.htm.